Elouera, New South Wales: Origins and early growth (1905-1909)

+In 1905, George Blakemore, probably attempting to emulate the success of the Great Cobar Mining Syndicate, established the C.S.A.
+Development Syndicate, to take over the then moribund C.S.A.
+Mine.

-Mineralisation in outcrops, in the area that would later be the C.S.A. mine, was first identified in 1872, and led to the first exploratory mining.
-It was only in 1905 that a commercially-viable lead-silver deposit was found.
-It was this deposit that was the first successfully mined at the C.S.A.
+It was in 1905 that a commercially viable lead-silver deposit was found, and a new company C.S.A.
+Mines Limited was floated.
+It was that deposit that was the first successfully mined at the C.S.A.
 Mine.